Larpoux/tau_doc/pages/fs/README.md

 In a few words, the Web Audio API let you assembly `nodes` as a string, from a Source Node (perhaps the mic), to a Destination Node (perhaps the speaker), threw several nodes able to process the sound (echo, analyzer, panner, distorder, ...).
 But you really should look to the Mozilla documentation which is very good.

 You will have to ask yourself if you must use [Taudio](https://pub.dev/packages/taudio) (which is a wrapper around [Etau](https://pub.dev/packages/etau)), or directly Etau.
 The W3C recommandation is powerful but simple to use.
-There are probably not many reason to use Taudio any longer.
+There are probably no many reasons to use Taudio any longer.

 Etau is (will be) released under the Gnu Public Licence v3 (GPL v3).